TheThirdOne/rars/README.md

   - RISC-V IMFDN Base (riscv32 and riscv64)
   - Several system calls that match behaviour from MARS or SPIKE.
   - Support for debugging using breakpoints and/or `ebreak`
-  - Side by side comparison from psuedo-instruction to machine code with intermediate steps
+  - Side by side comparison from pseudo-instruction to machine code with intermediate steps
   - Multifile assembly using either files open or a directory